- How It Works

 Septic Tank Problems – Understanding Why a Septic System Fails

-In order to understand what causes septic problems you first need to understand how a septic tank works.
+In order to understand what causes septic tank problems you first need to understand how a septic tank works.

-Knowing the functional purpose of each component of a septic system will give you a greater ability to determine the cause of your septic problems and how to maintain your system to prevent future issues.
+Knowing the functional purpose of each component of a septic system will give you a greater ability to determine the cause of your septic tank problems and how to maintain your system to prevent future issues.

 Conventional septic systems operate in an anaerobic or oxygen-free environment, promoting the growth of a black, sludge-like layer called the biomat in the drain field.